ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 #### Quotas on solid state file system

+!!! important
+    All projects have the same, large quota of 250,000 GiB on the solid state file system to allow them to use it as a scratch file system.
+Remember, any files that have not been accessed in the last 28 days will be automatically deleted.

 You query quotas for the solid state file system in the same way as [quotas on the work file systems](#quotas-on-the-work-file-systems).